 Rerun the analysis with the new configuration.

-When the Polyspace environment reopens, there are no MISRA results, only code metric results.
 The rules Polyspace showed previously were found because the model was analyzed by itself.
-When you limited the rules Polyspace checked to the single-unit subset, no violations were found.
+When you limited the rules Polyspace checked to the single-unit subset, Polyspace found only two violations.

-When this model is integrated with its parent model, you can add the rest of the MISRA C:2012 rules.
+When you integrate this model with its parent model, you can add the rest of the MISRA C:2012 rules.

 If they are not open already, open your results in the Polyspace environment.